chainer/chainermn/installation_check.md

 # Installation check for ChainerMN

-This is a step-by-step guide to check if your environment is correctly set up.
+This is a step-by-step trouble shooting to check if your environment is correctly set up.

 ## Single-node environment